rx3lixir/dotfiles/Readme.md

 ## Disk Encryption & Partitioning

-**IMPORTANT**: We're setting up full disk encryption here.
+**CRITICAL**: We're setting up full disk encryption.
 You'll need to enter a password every time you boot.
 Make it strong but memorable!

 ### 5. Identify Your Disk